 Winning ideas for your Brighton Schools Alumni Association (BSAA)

 The Brighton Schools Alumni Association (BSAA) has been involved in projects to enhance Brighton High School (BHS), provide scholarships to BHS students, and recognize the achievements and contributions of BHS alumni.

-The BSAA would like to hear from you with any ideas and thoughts about how we continue to benefit the Brighton educational community.
+The BSAA would like to hear from you with ideas about how we can continue to benefit the Brighton educational community.